Skip to main content

 Whether you have naturally straight hair that you run a flat iron through post-blowdry to tame flyaways or you have curls you like to change up with a straight ‘do, you need a trusty straightener.

 To find the right tool for smooth, sleek locks, we tested a dozen of the most popular and highly rated flat irons on the market.
-Our extensive review, taking into account heat adjustability, value, ease of use, safety features, button placement, cord length, and much more, led us to the Hot Tools HT7122BG Professional Black Gold Micro-Shine Flat Iron (available at Amazon for $58.84) as the best of the best.
+Our extensive review, taking into account heat adjustability, value, ease of use, safety features, button placement, cord length, and much more, led us to the Hot Tools HT7122BG Professional Black Gold Micro-Shine Flat Iron (available at Amazon for $84.99) as the best of the best.
 It turns curly strands from poofy and coiled to straight and shiny with little effort or visible damage.
-We were equally impressed with the super-affordable Remington Anti-Static Ceramic Hair Straightener (available at Walmart), which has reigned as our budget pick through both my and our previous tester’s testing rounds.
+We were equally impressed with the super-affordable Remington Anti-Static Ceramic Hair Straightener, which has reigned as our budget pick through both my and our previous tester’s testing rounds.

 The author using the Hot Tools flat iron.